milindasandaru/relationship-module-404-fix/README.md

 ---

+## ⭐ Don't Forget to Star!
+Every repo deserves a little bit of love 💖
+If this project made you smile (or reminded you of your last bug in love 😅),
+go ahead and **⭐ Star** it —
+because even **repositories need affection** to stay alive 🥹💕

+---

 ### 🎭 **Remember: This is JUST FOR FUN!**
 *Built with ❤️, humor 😂, and a touch of hopeless romanticism 🌹*